mramshaw/Simple-REST-API/README.md

 ![Swagger on chromium](./swagger.png)

-On linux, CORS may be temporarily disabled for __chromium__ as follows:
+On linux, CORS (Cross Origin Resource Sharing) may be temporarily disabled for __chromium__ as follows:

     $ chromium-browser --disable-web-security --user-data-dir

 ## Credits

-Largely based (with some changes) upon this great tutorial by Nic Raboy:
+Based (with many changes) upon this great tutorial by Nic Raboy:

 	https://www.thepolyglotdeveloper.com/2016/07/create-a-simple-restful-api-with-golang/